raghav-nayak/git_learning/notes/00_commands.md

 ```

 #### to check the complete list of changes done in the repo
+it keeps track of where your HEAD is moving from one branch to another.
 ```sh
 $ git reflog
 3e505b4 (HEAD -> master) HEAD@{0}: checkout: moving from 2020251ce107b0483f1220648a8aaea08d1fe911 to master